 Since childhood I have been particularly thrilled when listening to "Bolero" by Maurice Ravel.
-In my ballet family "Bolero" was a sort of legend related to the artistic history of my parents, to their stage successes and the warm remembrance that in "the sixties" there appeared performances different from the traditional white-and-blue palette of the "Swan Lake" and "Giselle".
+In my ballet family "Bolero" was a sort of legend related to the artistic history of my parents, to their stage successes and the warm remembrance that in "the sixties" there appeared performances different from the traditional white-and-blue palette of "Swan Lake" and "Giselle".

-My version of Ravel's great score seeks to comply, faithfully and sincerely, with the Composer's music thought development.
+My version of Ravel's great score seeks to comply, faithfully and sincerely, with Composer's music thought development.
 Our production is a story of the continuous, Sisyphean struggle of individuals for the right to have their proper "Ego", their "otherness", for the liberation from the many-headed, multi-handed octopus named "the crowd"

-Maurice Ravel's "Bolero", this fabulous ballet score of the XX century, has acquired a most unpredictable and daring interpretation in the performance of the "KYIV MODERN-BALLET" Company: it is all permeated with the controversial spirit of our time.
+Maurice Ravel's "Bolero", this fabulous ballet score of XX century, has acquired a most unpredictable and daring interpretation in the performance of "KYIV MODERN-BALLET" Company: it is all permeated with the controversial spirit of our time.